Sgydoo/puppet-lunch/_posts/2013-12-27-roles-and-profiles.md

   :datadir: /etc/puppetlabs/puppet/hiera
 {% endhighlight %}

-This Hiera configuration provides a huge amount of flexibility.
-In addition to our existing functionality, it allows:
+This Hiera configuration provides a *huge* amount of flexibility.
+In addition to our existing functionality, it allows us to:

-* The ability to define a role for each node.
+* Define a role for each node.
-* The ability to vary a role definition on a per-environment basis.
+* Override a role definition on a per-environment basis.

 For example, if we create a new node called 'webserver1' with the role 'web' and environment 'uat', Hiera will search for Puppet module